ChirikjianLab/realcontainerimagination/index.md

 # Author
 [Hongtao Wu](https://hongtaowu67.github.io), [Gregory Chirikjian](https://www.eng.nus.edu.sg/me/staff/chirikjian-gregory-s/)

+Laboratory for Computational Sensing and Robotics (LCSR), Johns Hopkins University

+Department of Mechanical Engineering, National University of Singapore

 # Supplementary Videos
 The simulation videos are outputted by the Pybullet.
 Note that the runtimes for open containability imagination and pouring imagination reported in the video are evaluated without video visualization.